mbiggeri/Project-Mewthree/README.md

 ### `pokemon_genome.py`

-> **High-Level:** Defines the "chromosome" or genetic makeup of a single Pokémon.
+> **High-Level:** Defines the "chromosome" of a single Pokémon.
 An object of this class represents one individual in the population and holds all the traits that the genetic algorithm can modify.

 **Key Objects/Functions:**